XeroxDev/Loupedeck-plugin-YTMDesktop/README.md

 This Loupedeck Plugin allows you to control the [YouTube Music Desktop App](https://github.com/ytmdesktop/ytmdesktop)

 > [!NOTE]
-> We don't support v1.13.0 or lower, we recommend updating to the latest Nightly pre-release
+> We only support version 2.x.x and above, if you are using an older version, please update to the latest version.

 # 4. Support / Feedback
 You found a bug?
 You have a feature request?
 I would love to hear about it [here](https://github.com/XeroxDev/Loupedeck-plugin-YTMDesktop/issues/new/choose) or click on the "Issues" tab here on the GitHub repositorie!